Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * As a User, I would like the app to be intuitive and easy to navigate in order to access information efficiently.

+* As a User I would like to login/logout easily depending on my user role in order to easily access information.

 * As a User I want to be Informed when I have submitted a task or action within the app so I can be confident it has been successfully completed.

 * As a User I want the app to be easy to read, consistent in design and pleasing to the eye so I will have a positive user experience.